Ukraine advances into Russian-occupied Luhansk… Putin to nationalize Zaporiza nuclear power plant

 International Atomic Energy Agency (IAEA) Secretary-General Rafael Grossi will visit Moscow and Kiiu this week to discuss safety issues at the Zaporiza nuclear power plant.

 The United States has responded in earnest to Russia’s escalating nuclear threat.
-The U.S. Department of Health and Human Services announced that it spent $290 million (about 410 billion won) to purchase N-Plate, an acute radiation syndrome (ARS) treatment from American pharmaceutical company Amgen.
+The U.S. Department of Health and Human Services announced that it spent $290 million (regarding 410 billion won) to purchase N-Plate, an acute radiation syndrome (ARS) treatment from American pharmaceutical company Amgen.

 Meanwhile, U.S. intelligence officials believe that Ukrainian government organizations were involved in the death of Darya Dugin, the daughter of Putin’s ideological landlord, Alexander Dugin, in a car explosion in August, CNN reported.
 The source said that US intelligence officials were also unaware of the plans for the explosion, and it was unclear whether President Zelensky was aware of the plans in advance.